-1. Opinion
+1. Qualified opinion

-In our opinion the financial statements of Sherborne Investors (Guernsey) C Limited (the 'parent company') and its subsidiaries (the 'Group'):
+In our opinion, except for the possible effects of the matter described in the basis for qualified opinion section of our report, the financial statements of Sherborne Investors (Guernsey) C Limited (the 'Company') and its subsidiaries (the 'Group'):

-- give a true and fair view of the state of the Group's affairs as at 31 December 2022 and of its loss for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union; - have been prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of the Group's affairs as at 31 December 2023 and of its profit for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and IFRSs as issued by the International Accounting Standards Board (IASB); - have been prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.